photo by Jeremy Pummell

 Materials

-Professional window cleaning tools will need the specially curated pole tips made specifically for window cleaning.
+When window cleaning with a telescopic pole, utilizing a pole tip is absolutely necessary, as it is impossible to attach a squeegee or strip washer without one!
+Professional window cleaning tools will need specially curated pole tips made specifically for window cleaning.
 These most often feature a click-lock mechanism.
-Sometimes, you can even use different brands of handle with pole tip and use applied pressure to secure their hold, or a wooden cone tip when all else fails.
+Sometimes, you can even use different brands of handles with pole tips and apply pressure to secure their hold, or a wooden cone tip when all else fails.

 The most common type of pole tip for traditional window cleaning usually involves a click-locking system and varies from brand to brand.
-Generally speaking, if you have a favorite brand for squeegees and stripwashers, it would suit you best to buy the pole tip of the same brand.
-However, if you’re one who likes to mix it up, SteveO the Window Cleaner mentions in this video that the Unger ErgoTec Locking Cone is the most universal pole tip for traditional cleaning methods.
+Generally speaking, if you have a favorite brand for squeegees and strip washers, it would suit you best to buy the pole tip of the same brand.
+Keep in mind that not all pole tips are compatible with every pole, so it's always a good idea to do some research first.

 Windows at Weird Angles?
 No Problem!